rauhaanrizvi/Vite-Vue/README.md

 }
 ```

-While if you use your own GraphQL API and server, you can do it in any way your want, for example:
+While if you use your own GraphQL API and server, you can do it in any way you want, for example:

 ```
 query {